julfinch/Easybank/README.md

 ---

 I also learned in this project on how to manipulate an SVG file to change its color upon hovering the mouse above it.
 I can also change some of the colors of its design thanks to the resources I found on the internet.
 I attached the links for that undder *Useful Resources*.
+The caveat in this technique is that the svg file must be black first, in my case where my svg file is colored white, for this to take effect, I have to paste the resulting filter values first then add **brightness(0) saturate(100%)** values at the start so it will convert the color first to black then proceeds to my target color.

 ### Useful resources